Remove Proxies to People

 - Velocity is a proxy for value produced by a team

 In the GROWS Method®, development teams work directly with users.
-Now, depending on your organization, you might still have product specialists in place to collect and filter information, but that does not replace direct user involvement and the valuable feedback it provides.
+Product specialists that collect and filter information, cannot replace direct user involvement and the valuable feedback it provides.

 Team members can take turns going into the field and shadowing users as they perform actual work.
 Key users answer questions about work flows.
-When developers and QA disagree about something, both product developers and users provide the answer.
+When developers and QA disagree about something, users provide the answer.

 - No one on your teams has ever met a user